Ankle and subtalar arthritis

 An example of good posture and elevation

-Keeping your ankle elevated (raised) as much as possible is important in the first few weeks after surgery.
+Keep your ankle elevated (raised) as much as possible in the first few weeks after surgery.

 When can I drive again?

-What are the possible risks to having this surgery?
+What are the possible risks to having surgery?

 What if I have any questions or concerns once I return home?